 Boys & Girls Clubs of Grenville Baker teen center renovation.

 Boys & Girls Clubs of West San Gabriel field renovation ribbon cutting ceremony.

 Each season, MLB provides Boys & Girls Clubs of America with national exposure by prominently displaying the BGCA logo in stadiums and behind home plates.
 A nationally televised MLB-produced public service ad campaign, featuring players and Club youth, has generated awareness for the Boys & Girls Club brand valued at more than $20 million.
 BGCA also benefits from direct and indirect funding generated by Major League Baseball.

-A key reason for the partnership's success is the deep, personal connection so many big leaguers have with Boys & Girls Clubs.
-Club alumni include greats like Joe DiMaggio, Frank Robinson, Joe Morgan, Brooks Robinson, CC Sabathia and Jimmy Rollins.
-Legends such as Hank Aaron, Cal Ripken Jr. and Ken Griffey Jr. also lend their support to Boys & Girls Clubs.
+A key reason for our partnership's success is the personal connections many big-leaguers have with Boys & Girls Clubs.
+Club alumni include legends such as Joe DiMaggio, Frank Robinson, Joe Morgan and Brooks Robinson, and extend to stars of today like CC Sabathia, Adam Jones and Jon Jay.
+Hall of Famers Hank Aaron, Cal Ripken Jr. and Ken Griffey Jr. are also active supporters of Boys & Girls Clubs.

 MLB Commissioner Robert Manfred addresses Club professionals during the Digital Arts Center renovation dedication at Kips Bay Boys & Girls Club.

 2016-17 National Youth of the Year Jocelyn Woods, delivers the game ball during the All-Star game.

 Boys & Girls Clubs Alumni & Friends is a global network of caring, involved individuals who seek to support Clubs, recruit Club alumni to further our cause, and give back to the next generation of Club kids.